 - The first point made by one of our accomplished lady advisers is that financial services has traditionally been a very male orientated business but it is important to know that more and more women do very well too and if someone is more comfortable speaking with a woman, it is accessible in CDMB.

-- To emphasise this, a recent survey noted that there are 593,000 self-employed mothers in the UK, so it is hardly surprising there is a growing demand for same sex advisers.
-Earlier research by the Halifax has reported that the greatest sector increase in the past 20 years has been in the number of single women taking out a mortgage.
-That survey was 17 years ago so we do not imagine the sector has declined.
-Couple that with one in four partnered or married women making all the financial decisions in a household and only 7% of women saying their men take control of financial decisions.
-This being the case it is not surprising they will also decide who they choose to advise them, with one in ten women preferring to speak to a female adviser.
+- To emphasise this, a recent survey noted that there a total of 611,000 solo self-employed mothers, around half (302,000) of whom are working as freelancers*, so it is hardly surprising there is a growing demand for same sex advisers.
+Research by Moneysupermarket has reported the greatest sector increase has been in the number of single women taking out a mortgage with 78,987 women making a mortgage enquiry in 2018, a rise of 44% since 2004**.
+Couple that with 37% of women in couples being in charge of household budgeting, compared to just one in five men (22%)*** it is not surprising they will also decide who they choose to advise them, with one in ten women preferring to speak to a female adviser.
 Increase the number of female advisers and expect that figure to rise.